ibnuda/fpmortals/manuscript/complete.md

 2.  menjalankan beberapa efek dengan jumlah tetap dengan *operator jerit* `|@|`, dan menggabungkan input efek-efek tadi, dan pada akhirnya mendelegasikan ke `.apply2`.

-However, in practice, neither of these operations execute in parallel by default.
-The reason is that if our `F[_]` is implemented by a `Monad`, then the derived combinator laws for `.apply2` must be satisfied, which say

 Namun, praktik di lapangan, kedua operasi tersebut tidak dijalankan secara paralel secara default.
 Alasannya adalah, bila `F[_]` diimplementasikan dengan sebuah